Migraine and Magnesium

 - Von Luekner et al (2018) suggested in a systemic review that there is grade C (possible) evidence that 600 mg of magnesium dicitrate/day significantly decreases migraine severity.

-- Kovacevic et al (2017) reported that "After 6 months of magnesium prophylaxis, disability due to migraine significantly decreased, whereas physical and psychosocial well-being improved. "
+- Kovacevic et al (2017) reported that "After 6 months of magnesium prophylaxis, disability due to migraine significantly decreased, whereas physical and psychosocial well-being improved. " This doesn't say that much -- nearly any kind of attention will affect migraine in a positive way.

 - Orr (2014) suggested that "the quality of evidence .. in pediatric migraine prophylaxis is poor".